 Response prevention refers to allowing the anxiety to naturally and slowly subside on its own rather than engaging in a compulsive response that only strengthens the OCD.
 Response prevention allows for learning how to tolerate feelings of discomfort and distress without engaging in compulsions.

 The belief is that a moderate level of anxiety is necessary to turn on the anxiety system and prime it for change.
-By continuously triggering the obsession and the fear and not engaging in a compulsion, the brain eventually habituates to the obsession allowing the fear response to naturally dissipate.
+By continuously triggering the obsession and the fear and not engaging in a compulsion, the brain eventually habituates to the obsession and builds up tolerance to the experience of discomfort and distress.

 ERP can be the most challenging component of therapy but it is often times the most effective.
 Trying to think differently about obsessions does not seem to be as effective as experiencing it for yourself.
 It seems as if the part of the brain that is responsible for the fear response learns best through experience.